 MRIdian radiotherapy for kidney cancer

-The UK’s first MRIdian MR linac at our centre in Oxford offers new possibilities for safe and effective treatment of kidney cancers
+We have the UK’s first MRIdian MR linacs at our centres in Oxford and London, offering new possibilities for safe and effective treatment of kidney cancers

 At GenesisCare, we provide specialist cancer care to thousands of people worldwide.
 We offer cutting-edge, innovative cancer treatments that are clinically proven to be safe and effective.

 Stereotactic ablative radiotherapy (SABR) is a highly targeted radiation treatment that can be used to destroy tumours in just a few clinic visits.
 MRIdian is the latest type of radiotherapy machine capable of providing SABR which can see and adjust for every movement during treatment using magnetic resonance imaging (MRI).
 This makes MR guided SABR a very safe and precise way to treat tumours of the kidney.
 This ground-breaking new treatment is now available at GenesisCare.

 The MRIdian is one of the first of its kind in the world.
 It combines a powerful radiotherapy machine (called a linear accelerator or linac) with MRI technology to produce live, detailed images of your internal organs and tissues during treatment.